Jake Turpin: 2021

 In round 10, Turpin captained his first game for the Brisbane club stepping in for Alex Glenn.
 Brisbane would go on to lose the match 50–6 against Manly-Warringah.

 2022 & 2023

 Turpin played a total of 15 games for Brisbane in the 2022 NRL season as the club missed the finals.
 At the end of 2022, he signed a contract to join the Sydney Roosters.
 Turpin played a total of 15 games for the Sydney Roosters in the 2023 NRL season.
 On 21 September, it was announced that Turpin had been released by the club after not being able to secure a new contract.

 On 24 September, Turpin played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

 On 8 November 2023, Turpin signed a contract to join the Canterbury ahead of the 2024 NRL season.

 2025

-Turpin only featured in three games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Turpin only featured in three games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.

+2026

+Turpin was limited to just seven appearances with Canterbury in the 2026 NRL season as the club finished 12th on the table.